prabhakk-mw/jupyter-matlab-proxy/troubleshooting.md

     /usr/local/bin/matlab
     ```

-* Check if their Python version is 3.6 or higher
+* Check if Python version is 3.6 or higher
     ```bash
     $ python --version
     Python 3.7.3